Optical Node / Receiver

 Bidirectional: The optical node ‘s job is to receive power optical signals in the forward direction and transmit data in the reverse direction.
 The bi-directional optical node’s frequency is 5~862MHz, 5~1002MHz, 5~1218MHz, or 5~1800MHz (DOCSIS 4.0).

-2. Indoor and Outdoor Type
+2. By Installation Environment: Indoor vs. Outdoor

 Indoor: it is not weatherproof.
 The dust prevention effect is quite weak.
 1RU rack-mounted optical receiver is primarily utilized in headend rooms, but they can also be found in buildings and households.